ambatlle/tasks-demo/README.md

 ### Ports and API server endpoints

 You can change the API server endpoints and backend/frontend ports modifing Docker compose files, but OCI instance has only allowed access on the ports used by default during the development.

+### Docker volumes

+To reduce the time each time that frontend image needs to be built, a volume has ben created to keep the frontend node_modules dependencies.
+If for some reason changing frontend's node_module dependencies it doesn't seem to refresh correctly on docker container, you may try to delete the frontend's Docker volume to force its recreation.

+For more info you can look at [https://docs.docker.com/engine/reference/commandline/](https://docs.docker.com/engine/reference/commandline/docker/)

 ## Installing dependencies required on OCI instance